Welcome to today's edition of the Rush 24-7 podcast.

 They're leaving no unturned to find out every precious little detail they can about this incident and this mess.

-Ms. Weingarten said we may never learn exactly what happened.
+Ms. Weingarten said, we may never learn exactly what happened.

 We think what happened is there were paper towels strewn in the boys' bathroom.

-Some people think there wasn't, but the bottom line is we'll never know.
+But the bottom line is we'll never know.

 At least, well, we found your limit.